Cynthia-Wanja-Dinah/NAV_RAG/README.md

+# Project Name - PrepAI
-PrepMate AI smart interview practice assistant
+### PrepMate AI smart interview practice assistant
 Prep AI is an intelligent interview preparation tool that helps job seekers practice effectively.
 By uploading a PDF with interview questions, users can interact with the app as if they were in a real interview.
 The system uses Retrieval-Augmented Generation (RAG) to provide meaningful, context-based answers and guidance.

 Advantages: